Iterators

 A stream iterator allows you to use a stream as a source or destination of algorithms.
 In particular, an input stream iterator can be used to read elements from an input stream (such as

-or an input file stream), and an ostream iterator can be used to write values to an output stream (such ascout
+cinor an input file stream), and an ostream iterator can be used to write values to an output stream (such ascoutor an output file stream). -

 Below is some of the interface provided by istream iterators: